-If the provider is notified that a client has possibly committed fraud on a CICP application, but that provider did not complete the CICP application, that provider is responsible for notifying the CICP provider who did complete the application of the report.
+If the provider is notified that a client has possibly committed fraud on a CICP application, but that provider did not complete the CICP application, that provider is responsible for notifying the CICP provider who completed the application.
 That notification should be in writing.

 The Department should be copied on all correspondence.
-The Department has been directed to assist all inquiries from the District Attorney, but will not submit any formal request for an investigation to the District Attorney.
+The Department has been directed to assist all inquiries from the District Attorney but will not submit any formal request for an investigation to the District Attorney.
 There is no State Agency with the authority to investigate fraud on the CICP application.